 The acclaimed Beast anchors a cluster of fine restaurants a few blocks north of Alberta.
-Patrons enjoy a dinner-party vibe at communal tables as Chef Naomi Pomeroy produces six-course prix fixe meals.
-The French-inflected menu changes weekly, but expect a killer charcuterie plate, likely featuring the decadent foie-gras bon-bon.
+Patrons enjoy a dinner-party vibe at communal tables as Chef Naomi Pomeroy produces six-course prix fixe meals, with menus that change every two weeks to reflect what’s in season.
+The French-inflected menu also changes weekly, but expect a killer charcuterie plate (featuring decadent bites like a foie-gras bon-bon).

 You won’t find movies at Bollywood Theater.
 Instead, grab a seat and sample authentic Indian street food like flatbread kati rolls, filled with cheese or meat, egg, pickled onion and green chutney.

 Beast chef (and 2014 James Beard Award-winner) Naomi Pomeroy’s latest venture, Expatriate, offers a diverse array of culture-bridging and Burmese-inspired fare.
 Vinyl beats and vintage film projections set the vibe for meticulous cocktails from Pomeroy’s husband Kyle Linden Webster, and drinking snacks like Chinese-sausage corn dogs complement the standout libations.

 Casual Eats on Alberta